wonkatin/Python-Geocoder/README.md

+One possible set of solutions to this assignment.
+Original readme follows:

 # Python Modules, Packages, and APIs: Practice Problems, Part 1

 In this assignment, you're going to write code for a challenge problem.